Nicki Paull

-Nicola Paull (born 1962 Queensland, Australia), is an Australian actress and a registered counsellor.
+Nicola Paull (born 1962 in Queensland, Australia), is an Australian actress and a registered counsellor.
 Though predominantly known for her work on television, she has also appeared in films and on stage, as well as performing as a voice-over artist and narrator.

 Career

 Education and Film

 Paull graduated with a Diploma in Arts (Drama) from the Victorian College of the Arts in 1983, aged 21.
 In 1988, she had a role in the Australian film Boulevard of Broken Dreams while in 2002, she had a small role in the horror film Queen of the Damned.